 You can play games with Alexa

-It can tell you intricate details about the weather
+Alexa can tell you details about the weather

 Alexa does give you local forecasts by default, but this amazing Big Sky weather skill gives incredibly detailed breakdowns.
 If you want to know the sunrise and sunset times, for example, or what the weather was like a year ago, this app can do that for you.

 Alexa can walk you through a workout

 Gym memberships and personal trainers don’t come cheap, but fortunately, you don’t need to shell out loads of cash to get in great shape.
 Your voice assistant Alexa can narrate a workout for you, and it’s totally free.
 Let Alexa walk you through situps, pushups, and bicep curls — just don’t be surprised when you’re sore the next morning.
 Here are some workout skills to get you started.

 Quality of the pizza notwithstanding, ordering food without stopping what you’re doing has never been easier.
 Both skills require you to set up a customer profile, but once you do, Alexa can order your favorite ‘zas with a simple voice command.